 Wash the potatoes under cold, running water.
 Scrub them only if they are particularly dirty or have loose soil on them.
 Dry with a tea towel.

 Place the potatoes one and a time in the bowl of a wooden spoon.
 With a sharp vegetable knife, cut approx three-quarters through the potatoes in even slices taking care not to slice right through; the wooden spoon will prevent you from doing this.

 Lay the potatoes in an oven proof dish, carefully pour the oil over each one making sure the oil runs between the slices.

-Sprinkle with sea salt and pop into the centre of the oven and bake for 50 - 60 minutes until the potatoes are golden brown and tender in the centre (you can test this quite easily using a toothpick, but be careful not to split the potato slices.
+Sprinkle with sea salt and pop into the center of the oven and bake for 50 to 60 minutes until the potatoes are golden brown and tender in the center (you can test this quite easily using a toothpick, but be careful not to split the potato slices.

 Once cooked remove from the oven and serve immediately.
-If yu are not ready to eat them, cover carefully with foil and keep warm until ready.
+If you are not ready to eat them, cover carefully with foil and keep warm until ready.

-The potatoes are also lovely cold, so are very useful for a buffet table, in a picnic, even a lunch box.
-Use tiny potatoes to make canape sized Hasslebacks, do not make too many incision in them and dot with flavoured butter before serving for an extra treat.
+The potatoes are also lovely cold, so are very useful for a buffet table, at a picnic, even a lunch box.
+Use tiny potatoes to make canape sized Hasslebacks, do not make too many incision in them and dot with flavored butter before serving for an extra treat.